General Electric J73

 The General Electric J73 turbojet was developed by General Electric from the earlier J47 engine.
 Its original USAF designation was J47-21, but with innovative features including variable inlet guide vanes, double-shell (inner and outer) combustor case, and 50% greater airflow was redesignated J73.
 Its only operational use was in the North American F-86H.

 Design and development

 An engine, uprated from the J47, was required for the F-86H.
 The mass flow was increased by relocating accessories from the centre of the compressor inlet to the underside of the engine.
 This allowed a reduction in blade hub diameter, which together with an increase in tip diameter, gave a bigger area for air to enter the compressor.
 The area through the combustion chambers also had to be increased.
-This was done by replacing the multiple individual chambers with a single annular casing with individual flame tubes or cans known as cannular.
+This was done by replacing the multiple individual chambers with a single annular casing with individual flame tubes or cans, an arrangement known as cannular.

 The pressure ratio was increased and variable inlet guide vanes fitted to prevent low-RPM problems (rotating stall/blade flutter) with the higher design pressure ratio.
 A 2-stage turbine was required.

 A low boost (10% at take-off) afterburner was fitted.
 It was known as a tailpipe augmentation (TPA) system.